Skills, supplies, and equipment needed to begin court reporting with StarTran Online

 You will like court reporting, captioning, or CART if you are interested in court cases and/or learning in general.
 You should be detail oriented, have excellent reading comprehension, and a good English vocabulary.
 You should be able to learn to master the rules of punctuation and not be afraid of computers and new technology.
 The product of a court reporter or captioner is a written transcript, whether on screen or paper.
 Parts of your studies and your job will require typing.
 Ideally, you should be able to type around 50 to 60 words-per-minute on a standard computer keyboard.

 A bright, hardworking person with self-motivation, optimism, and self-control will do best in court reporting training.
 It helps to be modestly competitive and have a good memory.
-Each of the 40 Lessons in StarTran Online takes 10 to 15 hours to accomplish; so it is important that you have two to four hours a day to dedicate to practicing in order to complete the program in a reasonable amount of time.
+It is important that you have two to four hours a day to study and practice in order to complete the program in a reasonable length of time.

 Supplies and Equipment Needed